Pyramiding & Star Tortoises

 X-ray of a pyramided tortoise carapace (top shell)

-I have not found any cross-sectional photo of an Indian / Sri Lankan Star tortoise's carapace online.
-Per Tortoise Trust (see above), the bone of a healthy G. elegans has normal bone density even if the scutes are conical.
+I have not seen any cross sectional photos of Indian / Sri Lankan Star tortoises' shells online, but per Tortoise Trust (see text above under Indian Star web info), the bone of a healthy Geochelone elegans has normal bone density even if the scutes are conical.
 Anyone have such a photo to share?
 Or know of one posted on the web?

 - Shelled Warriors - UK bb, photos of the insides of pyramided and healthy, flat tortoise shells; in the cross-section photos you can see the porousness of pyramided bone